Bankruptcy

 The Thompson Law Group, P.C. is a Congressionally-designated debt relief agency that provides legal assistance to consumers and small businesses seeking relief under the United States Bankruptcy Code.

-We do not accept credit card payments for any bankruptcy services.
+We do not accept credit card payments for any bankruptcy services or consultations and services for businesses in financial distress.
 Please contact our office to make arrangements for payment for bankruptcy services.

 The information provided in this website is meant only as a general description of the current laws as of the date of the writing.
 It is not meant to be an exhaustive discussion of all the nuances of the law and is intended to be only an overview.
 Many issues may appear simpler than they are, and an individual should always contact an attorney to obtain a complete, accurate interpretation of the law given the individual's particular circumstances.
 Thompson Law Group, P.C. makes no representations as to how the law would affect a particular situation and intends only to illustrate areas of concern and give general information.